Skip to main content

 Minimum Wages

 In Australia, all workers are guaranteed a minimum wage, which sets the lowest pay an employer can legally offer.
-As of 1 July 2024, the national minimum wage is $24.10 per hour or $915.90 per week based on a 38-hour workweek.
+From the first full pay period on or after 1 July 2025, the national minimum wage for employees aged 21 and over is AUD 24.95 per hour or AUD 948.00 per week based on a 38-hour workweek.

 Payroll Cycle

 In Australia, employers must adhere to specific guidelines when paying their employees, ensuring that compensation is timely and compliant with the law.
 The payroll cycle, including when and how employees should be paid, is typically outlined in employment agreements, awards, or enterprise agreements.
-If not specified, there are minimum requirements that employers must follow.
+Employers should ensure the payment frequency and method comply with the applicable industrial instrument or contract.

 When Should Employees Be Paid?

-The frequency of payments is usually determined by the relevant award or agreement and may be set as:
+The frequency of payments is usually determined by the relevant award, enterprise agreement, or employment contract and may be set as:

 • Weekly